-Can “looking” or ogling be a symptom of your sex addiction?
+Can “looking” or ogling be a symptom of your sex compulsion?
 Does looking trigger you into deep fantasy leading to compulsive sexual thoughts that won’t stop until you act out?
-Often times “ogling” is a step in the wrong direction for sex addicts leading to other unhealthy sexual behavior.
+Often times “ogling” is a step in the wrong direction for sex addicts, leading to other unhealthy sexual behavior.
 It hurts spouses too - the web is chock full of articles from the women’s perspective describing the hurt caused by excessive ogling.
 In fact, a Google search of “ogling and cheating” pulls up ads for cheating website Ashley Madison.

-Science says that checking someone out is driven by an evolutionary mechanism rooted in our biology and quest for the right mate to ensure offspring, says Robert L. Trivers in his famous Parental Investment Theory, which predicts which sex will be the fast, indiscriminate mating sex and which sex will be the more discriminating sex.
-This doesn’t mean that this is healthy behavior, however, when someone is struggling with sex addiction or compulsive sexual behavior.
+Science says that checking someone out is driven by an evolutionary mechanism rooted in our biology and the quest for the right mate to ensure offspring, says Robert L. Trivers in his famous Parental Investment Theory, which predicts which sex will be the fast, indiscriminate mating sex and which sex will be the more discriminating sex.
+This doesn’t mean that this is healthy behavior, however, when someone is struggling with sex addiction or sexual compulsion behavior.
 One study claimed that ogling triggers the brain’s reward system and that men react to women’s bodies like they do to drugs and alcohol and literally get high.
 This is particularly significant for sex addicts.

 We’ve all seen “that” guy.
 Maybe you are that guy.
 The one who rubbernecks while driving to look at an attractive woman.
 The guy who routinely cranes his neck in the restaurant to follow somebody’s form as they make their way to their seat or to the exit.
 Men are visually-based creatures and respond to what they see more strongly than women, and science says that this behavior is rooted in evolutionary biology.